IrisShaders/glsl-transformer/docs/development.md

 # Other

-Commands for combinding all files in a directory and subdiretories:
+Commands for combining all files in a directory and subdirectories:

 ```bash
 NAME=the_shader_name; cat ./$NAME/**/*.{vsh,fsh,gsh,glsl} > $NAME.glsl
 ```